 - Recipient: The Braintree merchant that is receiving a shared payment method from the grantor.
 In an embedded experience, the recipient is the merchant providing a product or service to the customer.
 Although the recipient is not the party that integrates with the Grant API, they are responsible for providing the grantor with consent to share payment methods with them via Braintree Auth.

-- Sending the payment method nonce to the recipient who can then use it to create a transaction or store the payment method in their own Vault
+PaymentMethod.grant() returns a payment method nonce that the grantor is responsible for sending to the recipient.
+The recipient will use this nonce to create a transaction or store the payment method in their own Vault.

 If you wish to create transactions on another merchant's behalf using payment methods stored in your Vault, the Shared Vault feature of Braintree Auth allows that capability.